 “Through our alignment with the Packers, we are creating a destination for those in need of excellence in sports medicine.”

-“This is a big day for us,” said Bill Tressler, owner and creator of Hinterland restaurant and artisanal brewery.
+“This is a big day for us,” said Bill Tressler, owner and creator of Hinterland restaurant and artisanal brewery, on the day of the announcement.
 “My wife, Michelle, and I have been brewing for over 20 years and pairing our beer with exceptional food in our restaurant.
 This new location, across from Lambeau, will allow us to expand our brewing operation and create a craft beer experience that is unique to Hinterland and will wow our guests.”

 Working with the Packers on the Titletown District are Sterling Project Development (SPD), a real estate advisory firm that provides project/development management services for developers; ROSSETTI, a global architectural design and planning firm with a portfolio of showcase properties spanning sports and entertainment, interiors, hospitality and retail; and Biederman Redevelopment Ventures, a firm that creates, redevelops, and operates parks, public spaces, and neighborhood streetscapes.